Not sure how to find the right vacuum? This vacuum cleaner buying guide will point you in the right direction. To start with:

-- is easy to maneuver over both carpet and hard surfaces
+- Easy to maneuver over both carpet and hard surfaces

-- has a neat compact design for easy storage.
+- Have a neat compact design for easy storage

-Another factor to consider carefully is the type of dust collector.
-Bin and cloth receptacles are messier and harder to empty, while paper bags are more user-friendly, but have ongoing costs and may be something you’re always forgetting to buy.
-You also need to consider the costs of bags on the environment – CHOICE now includes the price of each bag where applicable and also make note of the company’s policy of bag disposal.
-If the bag is completely bio degradable, you can simply put them in your compost your garden worms will thank you for the tasty snack.
+Another factor to consider on vacuum cleaner buying guide carefully is the type of dust collector.
+Bin and cloth receptacles are messier and harder to empty while paper bags are more user-friendly.
+But have ongoing costs and may be something you’re always forgetting to buy.
+You also need to consider the costs of bags on the environment where applicable and also make note of the company’s policy of bag disposal.
+If the bag is completely bio degradable, you can simply put them in your compost.
+Indeed your garden worms will thank you for the tasty snack.

 Simplicity of Use

-- Telescopic wand: This lets you adjust the wand to suit your height, so you shouldn? have to bend your back too much.
+- Telescopic wand: This lets you adjust the wand to suit your height, so you should not have to bend your back too much.

 - Dust collector: Disposable paper dust collectors are easier to use than reusable cloth bags, which have to be shaken to remove the dirt.
 Check whether the vacuum uses a disposable or a reusable dust collector.

-- Adjustable head height: This feature? useful if you have carpets with different pile heights and for wooden or tiled floors.
+- Adjustable head height: This feature is useful if you have carpets with different pile heights and for wooden or tiled floors.